Advocate at the Johannesburg Bar

 2022–current

-Also awarded the Sir William Solomons Memorial Scholarship (2023) and a Wilfred Kramer Law Grant (2023).
+Also awarded the Sir William Solomon Memorial Scholarship (2023) and a Wilfred Kramer Law Grant (2023).

 My PhD is focussed on the aesthetic and cultural transformation of South African law and jurisprudence after apartheid through an analysis of the Constitutional Court’s symbolism, including its logo, building architecture, art collection and the notion of ‘justice under a tree’.